Adnan-2k03/nexus_final/PRODUCTION_STATUS.md

 🔴 **Production Environment Temporarily Unavailable**

-The live deployment at `https://nexus-final-tau.vercel.app/` is currently **temporarily offline** while we're integrating Android app capabilities using Capacitor.
+The live deployment at `https://nexus-final-tau.vercel.app/` is currently **temporarily offline** due to deployment issues.
+We are working to restore it by **September 30th, 8:00 AM**.

 ---

 ## What Happened

-We are actively developing an **Android mobile version** of Nexus using Capacitor (a cross-platform framework that bridges web apps to native mobile platforms).
-During this integration process, we encountered compatibility issues that temporarily took the production environment offline.
+We encountered deployment issues with the production environment that temporarily took the website offline.
+We are actively working to resolve these issues and restore the live service.

 ---

 ## Timeline

-- **In Progress:** Android app integration using Capacitor
+- **Issue Identified:** Production deployment offline
 - **Expected Resolution:** September 30th, 8:00 AM
-- **Current Focus:** Resolving build dependencies and deployment pipeline
+- **Current Focus:** Fixing deployment issues and restoring live service
 - **Status:** Working to get the website live by the deadline

 ---